 A Dog’s Ear

 Dogs are more prone to ear infections than any other species, partially because of their conformation.
-The ear canal of a dog has a steep vertical portion and then a horizontal portion, almost creating the shape of the letter “L”.
+A dog’s ear canal has a steep vertical portion and then a horizontal portion, almost creating the shape of the letter “L”.
 This peculiar shape of the ear canal makes it difficult for wax, oil, and other secretions to exit the canal and which in turn, gets accumulated.
-Prolonged presence of this organic material creates an environment that enhances the growth of the otherwise small amount of yeast and bacteria that normally reside in the ear canal.
+The prolonged presence of this organic material creates an environment that enhances the growth of the otherwise small amount of yeast and bacteria that normally reside in the ear canal.

 Ear mites, allergies (to food, fleas, pollen, etc.), tumours of the ear canal, endocrine disorders (such as hypothyroidism), and foreign material in the canals predispose the ear to inflammation and increase waxy discharge, which contributes to an increase in local humidity and pH of the external ear canal, further generating a conducive environment for the infections to set in.

-The key to a healthy dog ear rests on a regular vigilance as well as keeping your furry babies ears dry and clean or else, they may face recurrent ear infections which will be difficult to treat.
+The key to a healthy dog ear rests on regular vigilance as well as keeping your furry baby’s ears dry and clean or else, they may face recurrent ear infections which will be difficult to treat.

-I’m sharing some recommended basics with all you PAWPARENTS
+I’m sharing some recommended basics with all of you PAWPARENTS

 - Your Furr balls’ ears should be cleaned at least once a month, more often if your dog is prone to ear problems.